-The Allegro RED is fully capable of towing typical motor vehicles; the motor home is equipped with a Class 3, 10,000-pound towing hitch (Figure 2-10) and associated wiring connector.
-The wiring connector features a 7- pin connector.
+The Allegro Breeze is fully capable of towing typical motor vehicles; the motor home is equipped with a Class

+2; 5,000-pound towing hitch (Figure 2-9) and associated wiring connector.
+The wiring connector features a 7-pin connector.
+The tongue weight is not to exceed 10% of the towing capacity.
 If it is desired to connect a trailer brake actuator, the plug for the actuator is located to the left of the steering column under the dash.

-The motor home is capable of towing light loads and instructions for such are found in the chassis-manufacturer's literature in the Owner's Information Package provided with the Allegro RED.
+The motor home is capable of towing light loads and instructions for such are found in the chassis-manufacturer's literature in the Owner's Information Package provided with the Allegro Breeze.

-Figure 2-10.
+Figure 2-9.
 Towing Hitch

 The total weight of the motor home and any vehicle towed by that motor home must not exceed the Gross Combined Weight Rating (GCWR).
 When the motor home is being weighed, remember to account for passengers and their locations in the motor home.
 Any vehicles to be towed by the motor home should have adequate active braking.
 The wiring connector provided is a standard seven-pin connector (see Chapter 7, p.
-7-12 for more details concerning this connector).
+7-10 for more details concerning this connector).